1. Introduction to Ragdoll Cats

 6. Health Considerations

 Ragdoll cats are generally healthy, but like all breeds, they can be prone to specific health issues.
 Common conditions include hypertrophic cardiomyopathy (heart disease), kidney disease, and dental problems.
 Regular veterinary checkups are essential to monitor for signs of these conditions.
-Maintaining a balanced diet, keeping them at a healthy weight, and providing regular exercise can help prevent obesity-related issues.
+Maintaining a balanced diet, keeping them healthy, and providing regular exercise can help prevent obesity-related issues.
 With proper care, Ragdolls can live a long, healthy life, often reaching 12-15 years.

 7. Feeding and Nutrition